Shadow and Bone: Sequels and related works

 Its sequel and second book in the trilogy, Siege and Storm, was published in June 2013.
 The final book in the trilogy, Ruin and Rising, was published in June 2014.

 Also set in the same world as the trilogy are the Six of Crows (2015) and Crooked Kingdom (2016) duology; the standalone short story collection The Language of Thorns, the in-universe hagiography The Lives of Saints, and the writer's introspective journal The Severed Moon; and the King of Scars (2019) and Rule of Wolves (2021) duology, which features characters from both the original trilogy and Six of Crows.

 Adaptations

-In September 2012, Holly Bario, president of DreamWorks’ production, announced that she had picked up the movie rights to Shadow and Bone.
+In September 2012, Holly Bario, president of DreamWorks' production, announced that she had picked up the movie rights to Shadow and Bone.
 David Heyman, who produced the Harry Potter films, was announced as producer.
 Jeffrey Clifford, president of Heyday Films, would also produce the film.

 In January 2019, Netflix ordered an eight-episode series based on the Grisha Trilogy and the Six of Crows duology with Eric Heisserer as showrunner.
 Production began in October 2019 with Jessie Mei Li as Alina Starkov, Ben Barnes as General Kirigan (The Darkling), Archie Renaux as Malyen Oretsev, Sujaya Dasgupta as Zoya Nazyalensky, Daisy Head as Genya Safin, and Simon Sears as Ivan.

-All eight episodes of the series were released on April 23, 2021.
+All eight episodes of the first season were released on April 23, 2021.
+The eight episodes of season two were released on March 16, 2023.